 You can also visit the Office of the Australian Information Commissioner (OAIC) website for more information on Freedom of Information and Privacy.

-- Misconduct is seen as a breach of the CSIRO Code of Conduct.
-The conduct of a staff member may include, for example, concerns about:
+- Misconduct is conduct which breaches the CSIRO Code of Conduct.
+Misconduct of a staff member may include, for example:

 - improper or offensive behaviour